 But as time passes and the wound heals, their pain doesn’t go away.
 At this point, they could see multiple doctors, some of whom might believe the patient is only trying to get pain medication.

 In Georgia, the statute of limitations for medical malpractice is two years, either from when the injury occurred or when it should have been reasonably discovered.
 Patients who have seen multiple doctors in an effort to get a diagnosis are likely to have made a reasonable effort to discover the cause of the problem.
-If you’ve recently learned that a surgical instrument was left inside you, please contact a lawyer immediately so we can help you seek compensation.
+If you’ve recently learned that a surgical instrument was left inside you, please contact a injury lawyer in Gwinnett County immediately so we can help you seek compensation.

 Failure to Diagnose Your Condition in a Timely Manner